Roy Jenkins(1920–2003)

 Roy Harris Jenkins, Baron Jenkins of Hillhead, OM

-The Welsh miner's son who served as Harold Wilson's Home Secretary and Chancellor of the Exchequer, presided over the foundational social-reform legislation of the late 1960s, ran the European Commission, broke with Labour to found the SDP in 1981, and wrote in retirement what remain the standard biographies of Gladstone, Asquith and Churchill.
+The Welsh miner's son who served as Home Secretary and Chancellor, drove through the foundational social reforms of the late 1960s, ran the European Commission, co-founded the SDP, and wrote the standard biographies of Gladstone and Churchill.

 Achievements

-- ·Home Secretary, 1965–67 (death-penalty abolition, partial decriminalisation of homosexuality, theatre-censorship abolition, Race Relations Act, Divorce Reform Act)
+- ·Home Secretary, 1965 to 1967: death-penalty abolition, partial decriminalisation of homosexuality, theatre-censorship abolition, Race Relations Act, Divorce Reform Act

 - ·Co-founder of the Social Democratic Party, 25 January 1981